dhanush/DAAS/README.md

 DaasClient : It is a java rest client for DAAS rest server apis

 ### Login:
+The host and port on which 'DAAS Rest Server' is running
 	DaasClient daasClient = new DaasClient(host, port);
     boolean success = daasClient.login("accnName", "appName", "accnUser", "accnPassword");